naveed-fida/ticket_mania_microservices/README.md

 ## Shared Code
 The shared code is bundled as an npm package and then added as a dependency wherever needed.

-## Repository Structure
-The main repository holds infrastructure related config files while the services and the shared code are held in seperate repositories that are marked as the submodules of this repository.